-Trump to replace Homeland Security chief Kristi Noem with Markwayne Mullin
+Trump fires Homeland Security head Kristi Noem, names Mullin as replacement

 “Rather than work with state and local authorities to solve these homicides, you barred Minnesota’s investigators from the crime scenes,” Raskin said.

-“It smells like a coverup and it makes me wonder who the real domestic terrorists are.”
+“It smells like a coverup, and it makes me wonder who the real domestic terrorists are.”

 Noem, formerly the Republican governor of South Dakota, has also been scrutinised for a $220m advertising campaign promoting border security.

-The ad campaign shows Noem riding a horse near Mount Rushmore, a well-known national memorial in Noem’s home state.
+The advertising campaign shows Noem riding a horse near Mount Rushmore, a well-known national memorial in her home state.

 The news outlet ProPublica previously reported that a government contract for the campaign went to a Republican consulting firm with ties to senior DHS officials.